Function 02 / 07 · Build

 • Pre-flight checklist per change

-• Post-release drift review
+• Post-release drift review across humans and AI

 Per release · ongoing